 - Mediterranean, Balkan, and Middle Eastern Drumming – as it sounds.

 - Brazilian, Afro-Cuban, and South American Percussion – as it sounds.

 - Solkattu – a traditional way of learning rhythms through vocalizations of nonsense syllables stemming from southern India.
-Includes stepping and hand clapping patterns along with the vocalizations for a full immersion into a rhythmic experience. more
+Includes stepping and hand clapping patterns along with the vocalizations for a full immersion into a full body rhythmic experience. more info

-- Drumset as an interdependent full body meditation – how to gain “control” over playing a four-limbed instrument.
+- Drumset as an interdependent full body meditation – how to gain “control” over playing a four-limbed instrument both physically and mentally.

-- Drumset: its history, playing styles, and techniques – from it’s beginnings in New Orleans to the applications of today.
+- Drumset: its history, playing styles, and techniques – from it’s beginnings in New Orleans to the modern applications of today’s music and beyond.

-- Drumming, Percussion, and Rhythm instruments from around the World – a brief yet extensive overview.
+- Drumming, Percussion, and Rhythm instruments from around the World – as it sounds, a brief yet extensive overview.